mmbman/Katagiri/index.md

 - October 20, 2025: Posted draft of [“*The Awakening of Faith* – Talk 10: Time and Ignorance”](1984-05-16-Awakening-of-Faith-Talk-10).
 - October 2, 2025: Posted [“*Shōbōgenzō Kokyo*: Form and Mirror – Talk 2”](1986-10-19-Shobogenzo-Kokyo-Talk-2).

-Please note that these transcripts are a continuing work in progress.
-Corrections and improvements are made on an ongoing basis.
-Talks are added regularly.

-Katagiri Roshi’s talks are used with permission of [Minnesota Zen Meditation Center](https://www.mnzencenter.org/katagiri-project.html).